onepullnixxa/Trivia-Game-API-Project/README.md

 - The ability to reset the page after each incorrect answer.
 - Randomize the placement of the correct and incorrect choices.
-- Properly adjust the alignment of theS main question display.
+- Properly adjust the alignment of the main question display.